sagelga/sagelga/docs/README.md

   - text: Contacts
     link: /contact/
     type: secondary
-footer: Copyright © 2021 Kunanon Srisuntiroj
+footer: Copyright © 2019-2022 Kunanon Srisuntiroj
 ---

-## Other Website
-::: tip Byteside
+::: tip ByteSide.one
-News and deep-down reviews is now on [byteside.one](https://byteside.one/)!
+News and deep-down review is now on [byteside.one/th](https://byteside.one/th/)!
 :::

-::: tip Documentation
+::: tip sagelga's Code Documentation + User Manual
-For developers looking for code documentation for all of my repositories, visit [docs.sagelga.com](https://docs.sagelga.com)
+For developers or users looking for code documentation and user manual for all of my repositories, visit [docs.sagelga.com](https://docs.sagelga.com)
 :::